cdeterman/gpuR/README.md

 1. Create configure file for .Renviron and possibly makevars?
 2. Package OpenCL headers in package (similar to ROpenCL?)?
 3. Obviously more vector functions and matrix implementations
-4. Conditional `double` data types if device supports them
-5. Implement clBLAS?
+4. Implement clBLAS?
 Appears to only be for AMD though :(  Other alternatives appeart to be MAGMA (also AMD).
-6. Alternative approach, optimized code for each Vendor Type (NVIDIA, AMD, etc.)
+5. Make CUDA available for NVIDIA otherwise OpenCL